 Guide To Dehumidifiers

-If you struggle with allergies every year and feel uncomfortable in the humid heat, you might be considering buying a dehumidifier.
+If you struggle with allergies every year and feel uncomfortable in the humid heat, you might consider buying a dehumidifier.
 You probably have questions about installing a dehumidifier unit.
 Keep reading to learn how dehumidifiers help keep your home free of allergens and mold.

 How Do Dehumidifiers Work?

-Appliances such as dehumidifiers and humidifiers are designed to control the water cycle in the air you breathe.
+Appliances such as dehumidifiers and humidifiers are designed to control the humidity in the air you breathe.
 The overall humidity is how much water vapor is present in the air.
 Dehumidifiers remove moisture, making air drier and less humid.

-A dehumidifier of good quality should be able to lower the humidity in your home a significant amount, depending on the starting humidity.
-The optimum humidity levels in your home range between 30 – 60% for healthy indoor air quality.
+A dehumidifier of good quality should be able to lower the humidity beyond just the room where it’s located.
+For healthy indoor air quality, the optimum humidity levels in a home should range between 30 – 60%.

 When Is the Best Time to Use a Dehumidifier?